Nelson Hackett: Wallace's motives

-In any event, while successful in its immediate objective, Wallace's mission soon proved highly detrimental to U.S. enslavers' interests.
+In any event, while successful in its immediate objective, Wallace's mission soon proved highly detrimental to U.S. slave-owners' interests.
 Hackett's escape brought more attention to Canada as a refuge for enslaved people.
-When the extradition clause of the Webster–Ashburton Treaty was finally negotiated, enslaved people were protected from extradition to their former American enslavers.
-Hackett was the last escaped enslaved person extradited from Canada before the U.S. abolishing chattel slavery in 1865.
+When the extradition clause of the Webster–Ashburton Treaty was finally negotiated, enslaved people were protected from extradition to their former American owners.
+Hackett was the last escaped enslaved person extradited from Canada before the U.S. abolished chattel slavery in 1865.

 Legacy

 In 2022, Fayetteville, Arkansas renamed Archibald Yell Boulevard to Nelson Hackett Boulevard.

 In June 2023, a historical marker honoring Hackett was unveiled in Fayetteville, Arkansas.

 A mural along Nelson Hackett Boulevard, named "Remembrance" by its artist Joëlle Storet, depicts some important black Fayetteville residents, including Hackett.